CLUES

 Over the years students have shared:

-• +90% increase in confidence around leadership and global awareness.
+- Over 90% increase in confidence around leadership and global awareness.

-• A stronger sense of clarity about their leadership style.
+- A stronger sense of clarity about their leadership style.

-• New skills in problem-solving, decision-making, and teamwork.
+- New skills in problem-solving, decision-making and teamwork.

-• Real-world application of learning in internships, military roles, and community leadership opportunities.
+- Real-world application of learning in internships, military roles and community leadership opportunities.

-CLUES is your opportunity to grow as a leader, connect with peers, and prepare for what comes next at Texas A&M and beyond.
+CLUES is your opportunity to grow as a leader, connect with peers and prepare for what comes next at Texas A&M and beyond.